hack3rs.ca network-security

 2. Asset Criticality and Exposure Tagging

-Tag ownership and environment (prod/dev/test) as well.
-Security teams cannot remediate what they cannot assign, and engineering teams need clear ownership to act quickly.
+Include ownership and environment (production, staging, development, test) in your tagging scheme.
+Security teams cannot remediate what they cannot assign, and engineers need clear ownership context to act quickly on a patching request.

 Normal Behavior